 Newly Diagnosed Services

-At CFWA, we have a range of services to support the entire family following the diagnosis of CF:
+We have a range of services available to support the entire family following the diagnosis of CF:

 Managing CF

-There are many different treatments for CF, and each baby will have their own individualised plan from the team at Perth Children’s Hospital (PCH).
+There are many different treatments for CF, and each baby will have their own individualised plan from the CF specialist team at Perth Children’s Hospital (PCH).

 Treatment may include:

-Our Information for New Parents booklet provides a range of information about caring for a baby with CF. You can also read more below about the management of CF in infants.
+Our Information for New Parents booklet provides a range of information for families with a baby with CF.

 Clinic & Hospital